 Easy to make with pantry staples

 This is a one-pot meal plus the ingredients are super easy to find and most probably in your pantry as we speak.
-Grab them, chop them, add them to the pot and simmer!
+Grab them, chop them, add them to the pot, and simmer!
 Done.
-Another no-hands-on but mostly cooking time recipe.
+Another no-hands-on but mostly cooking-time recipe.

 I hear you whining out there.
 “Girl, no time to be around the kitchen”.
 Let’s be honest, guys!
 A tasteful, homemade meal needs quality ingredients and some dedication.
 Even if is hard at the beginning and it takes some time to cook, soon enough you get the hang of it and cooking may end up more fun than feeling like a chore.
 You’ll get there, I am sure of it!

 This meal is another ode to the Mediterranean way of eating: full of vegetables and a small portion of chicken (white meat) which is the preferred meat in this way of eating.
-Keep in mind to consume 1-2 servings of poultry weekly (about 6 ounces – 170g) and always served with a rich seasonal salad (more veggies, yeah!) and a small piece of whole-wheat bread or pita bread.
+Keep in mind to consume 1-2 servings of poultry weekly (about 6 ounces – 170g) and always serve with a rich seasonal salad (more veggies, yeah!) and a small piece of whole-wheat bread or pita bread.

 A “ladero” dish: make it like a Greek cook